-- 1. Parent/Staff and/or emergency contact information:

-- a.
-Contact Name:

-- b.
-Contact Residential Address:

-- c.
-City, State, Zip:

-2. Type of service animal (dog or miniature horse):

-- 3. Is the service animal required because of a non-apparent disability?
-Yes No - What work or task(s) has the service animal been trained to perform?
-Please describe: - 5.
+1. Parent/Staff and/or emergency contact information: a.
+Contact Name: b.
+Contact Residential Address: c.
+City, State, Zip: 2.
+Type of service animal (dog or miniature horse): 3.
+Is the service animal required because of a non-apparent disability?
+Yes No 4.
+What work or task(s) has the service animal been trained to perform?
+Please describe: 5.
 Has the student/staff member requesting use of the animal been trained as the animal's handler?
-Yes No - 6.
-Is the student/staff able to independently care for the service animal's needs (i.e., bathroom, feeding, cleaning up messes, hygiene, etc.) Yes No - 7.
-If the student/staff is not trained as the animal's handler, who will act as the trained handler for the service animal during the school/work day?

-If the service animal is a dog, please list breed, age, and weight).
-If the service animal is a miniature horse, please state the type, size, and weight of the horse
+Yes No 6. ē., 7.
+If the student/staff is not trained as the animal's handler, who will act as the tra handler for the service animal during the school/work day? ined If the service animal is a dog, please list breed, age, and weight).
+If the service animal is a miniature horse, please state the type, size, and weight the horse ht of